benkolera/talk-opaleye/code/README.md

 These could be my inexperience or they could be just be because someone hasn't needed them yet.
 Given that opaleye is still pretty young I'm sure some of these have some clever fixes.

+### The schema on the DB could be different

+Nothing out of the box checks the schema on boot of your programing / in test cases, so if your tables aren't there or you messed up the table/column names your stuff will break at runtime.

+A really cool thing would be something that you could give a list of tables to and it'd go and check that the tables actually line up.
+Something that you could do when your app started up so it could squawk if the DB wasn't using the right schema before it goes live.

 ### Dates